ashleetylerr/105-unit-3/README.md

 ## Overview

-This is a repository containing instructional materials & sample datasets for Professor Gotzler's Fall 2022 sections of ENGL105 at UNC Chapel Hill.

-The respirtory contains 3 python notebooks:
-1. module on basic topics in coding with Python 3
-2. module on getting started with the Pandas package
-3. module on using the Pandas package for data analysis

-These materials have been adapted from the lessons created by the staff at the Research Hub of UNC's Davis Library (Link).
+This is a repository containing:
+-a .csv file to the County Public Health Data (2014-2015) -python notebooks on how to effectively use & work with the stated above -

 ## Provenence

-The CountyPublicHealthData.csv files was provided to me by Professor Gotzler of which he obtained it from (location w/ link?).
+The CountyPublicHealthData.csv files were provided to me by Professor Gotzler of which he obtained it from (location w/ link).

 ## Purpose